Vhati/Slipstream-Mod-Manager/skel_common/readme_modders.txt

   when decoded incorrectly.
 Apps have to deliberately support it - usually by including tests to determine when they're dealing with UTF-16 or something else.

+  Note to translators: Slipstream lets modders encode how they like and converts to whatever FTL wants, but characters are limited by how FTL ultimately reads the text.
+FTL 1.01-1.5.13 assumes text to be windows-1252 (you can only use characters that would be valid in that encoding).
+Since FTL 1.6.1, it assumes UTF-8 (no worries).
+After the game has read the text, another issue is whether the fonts contain the glyphs to display the characters.
+You may need to replace the fonts.

 Advanced XML